fortun3-guru/project-info/README.md

 # Fortun3 🔮✨

 Fortun3 is a revolutionary blockchain-powered horoscope platform that combines artificial intelligence with blockchain technology to provide personalized astrological insights.
 Users can exchange USDC for F3 tokens to consult the digital prophet about their destiny using various sources of destiny like **wallet addresses, transaction hashes, timestamps, and more**.
+Each consultation mints a unique Destiny NFT stored on IPFS

 > "The future isn't random — it's encrypted, decentralized, and revealed through the eyes of AI."